mbridak/FieldDayLogger/README.md

 ## Experimental feature

-I've added a UDP server on port 2333 to accept connections from GridTracker.
+I've added a UDP server on port 2237 to accept UDP datagrams from WSJT-X.
-If you enable the N1MM+ connection in GridTracker, in theory this Field Day logger should accept the connection as if it was N1MM+ and log the FT8 contact.
+I'm sure I might be able to tie it in more, so this app would be able to flag dupes.
+But for now it will just ferret out contacts made in Field Day mode.

 Will it work?
 Mmmmmm sure...
 Sure it will.
 I can't really test it untill the day of the event.
 Sooo Yeah...